Greetings fellow therapists and healers in the world, I am glad you are here!

 Are there a lot of moving parts in starting and growing a practice?
 Indeed there are.
 Is this a lot of information to digest?
 It sure is.
 Can it be overwhelming at times?
 Absolutely!
 Can we do this all on our own?
 I suppose so, but why would you want to?

-No one is an expert at every single thing, so if you need support in defining specific goals, or help in writing website content, or honing in on a niche, writing a book, or creating an income stream, then why not hire a coach who is a therapist, or a coach who has already created a successful practice, written respected books, and developed multiple income streams?
+No one is an expert at every single thing, so if you need support in defining specific goals, or help in writing website content, or honing in on a niche, writing a book, or creating an income stream, you may want to hire a trusted and respected coach.

 In closing, I hope that this information will help support you toward creating your dream practice.
 If it has, then the best compliment you can give me is to share this blog post on your social media or with others who would benefit.